-The accounting policies and estimates adopted in the preparation of these financial statements are consistent with those followed in the preparation of the Association's annual financial statements for the year ended 31 December 2022.
+The accounting policies and estimates adopted in the preparation of these financial statements are consistent with those followed in the preparation of the Association's annual financial statements as of and for the year ended 31 December 2023.

 2. BASIS OF PREPARATION AND PRESENTATION OF THE FINANCIAL STATEMENTS (Continued)